 - independently reading up on how the publishing industry works and keeping an eye on relevant news stories – the Publishing Post is a great starting point and is free to read, or for a more detailed insight you can immerse yourself in Inside Book Publishing by Giles Clark and Angus Phillips

-- watching webinars such as those run by TARGETjobs and the Society of Young Publishers (SYP), or Hachette’s Opening the Book series (new for summer 2021)
+- watching webinars such as those run by targetjobs and the Society of Young Publishers (SYP), or various publishing companies

 - connecting with industry professionals on LinkedIn and asking your careers service if they know of any alumni you could get in touch with

 - undertaking internships and other work experience at publishing companies – across a range of organisations and departments if you’re unsure which might suit you best

 - listening to publishing-related podcasts such as those produced by the SYP, Book Careers or the Independent Publishers Guild

 - undertaking work experience in a related organisation such as a bookshop or library , which will improve your awareness of current book trends and what makes a book sell (this could be either a paid part-time job or a voluntary role in a public library or a charity bookshop)

 - getting involved with publishing-related extracurricular activities, such as a student-run creative writing anthology or newspaper , during your undergraduate degree

 - taking an online course to learn practical skills such as the basics of InDesign or proofreading, or a Get Into Book Publishing introductory course lasting one to four days